jometzg/appgatewaywebapp/serviceplans/readme.md

 The item highlighed **The integration subnet can be used by only one App Service plan** is the the most important for planning how to implement a multi-tier web application with VNet integration.

 ## Four potential patterns
 Depending on the customer needs, the above limitation results in what look like four potential approaches.
-These will be descibed in turn.
+These will be described in turn.

 ### Pattern One
 ![alt text](https://github.com/jometzg/appgatewaywebapp/blob/master/serviceplans/overall-shared-service-plan.png "sharing service plans")